-Resource Tracking: Global HIV/AIDS Philanthropic Funding
+Resource Tracking: HIV/AIDS Philanthropic Funding

 Through this resource tracking effort, FCAA has been monitoring the field of HIV/AIDS philanthropy for more than a decade.
-Produced with support from UNAIDS, this report intends to inform stakeholders about the overall distribution and trends of global AIDS philanthropy. the financial data is largely sourced from surveys completed by funders, with supplemental review of grants databases and funders' grants lists.
-Data was obtained for close to 300 organizations that are believed to represent the substantial majority of global HIV/AIDS philanthropy.
+This report intends to inform stakeholders about the overall distribution and trends of global AIDS philanthropy.
+The report relies on grant lists submitted by funders, The report relies on grants lists submitted by grantmakers, as well as public

 View the report

-This report is available as a downloadable PDF or readable in an interactive, online flash viewer (click on report below to open).
+This report is available as downloadable PDF or readable in an interactive, online flash viewer (click on report below to open).

-To view past resource tracking issues (2002-2011), please visit the FCAA publications page.
+To view past resource tracking issues (2002-2012), please visit the FCAA publications page.